The Ultimate Travel Guide for Dubrovnik, Croatia- Things to do in Dubrovnik

 You can also find the gate (near the rector's palace) which takes you to the Old Port of Dubrovnik.
 Normally, the ferries to Lokrum Island depart from old harbor and also some sightseeing boats as well.
 The ferries are not working in out of season.

-As I was there in winters, so I did not get the chance to enjoy the ferry ride but I had sit near the Adriatic and enjoy the beautiful view.
+As we were there in winters, so we did not get the chance to enjoy the ferry ride but we had sit near the Adriatic and enjoy the beautiful view.
 Check the schedule

 Next to the gate to old port, the Rector’s palace is situated.
 It’s one of the most elegant baroque style palace and become more famous after the few scenes has been shot here of Game of Thrones.